m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Working on making towers shoot creeps vfx.
 Created sprites, loading them, drawing them with affine transformation.

+## Week Ending 8/2/26

+- Improving tower shooting, not fully working but I don't have the brain to wrestle with GBA angle maths right now
+- Drew out a basic 8x8 tile font to set up for rendering text on UI.
+May want a different font/text drawing solution later but this will get me started.

 ## Current TODOS/Possible tasks

 - Make towers shoot at the enemy